What Are Push Piers And How Do They Work?

 • The brackets are attached to the piers, and the entire structure is raised via a hydraulic lifting system to maximum practical recovery.

-• Finally, after the foundation is lifted and stabilized the excavated soil is backfilled, and any landscaping or concrete is replaced based on the scope of work.
+• Finally, after the foundation is lifted and stabilized, the excavated soil is backfilled, and any landscaping or concrete is replaced based on the scope of work.

-Push Piers – Pros
+Push Piers – A Job for the Pros

 Common Causes Of Foundation Problems

+We discussed differential settlement above.
+Let’s take a deeper look at how differential settlement happens.
 The most common causes of foundation problems include the following:

 • Poor drainage – Excess moisture in the soil that can’t drain off is probably the leading cause of foundation trouble.